eljost/pysisyphus/docs/irc.rst

 \cdot \mathrm{bohr}`).

-The resulting endpoints of the IRC integration can be further optimized to stationary poins with the `opt_ends: True|fragments` option (default is `False`).
-With `opt_ends: fragments` separate fragments at the endpoints are detected automatically and optimized separately.
+The resulting endpoints of the IRC integration can be further optimized to stationary poins by adding the `endopt:` section (vide infra).
+By setting `fragments: True` in `endopt` separate fragments will be detected and optimized individually.
 This may be useful if the molecules are only weakly bound.

 By default IRC path data is dumped to `dump_fn: irc_data.h5` every `dump_every: 5` cycles.
 IRC paths can be plotted with `pysisplot --irc`.